aeon-toolkit/aeon/docs/about.md

 #### Pre-fork funding

-As a fork of the sktime project, `aeon` has benefited from funding given to sktime prior to our split.
+As a fork of the sktime project, `aeon` has benefited from funding given to sktime prior to the projects split.
 We would like to thank the funders from before the split.

 <details><summary>sktime v0.16.0 funders</summary>
 <p>